Armenian opposition holds talks on new PM

-YEREVAN, Armenia (AP) — The leader of the Armenian opposition is holding talks with parliamentary factions in order to secure support for his candidacy as the country’s next prime minister.
+YEREVAN, Armenia (AP) — The leader of the Armenian opposition was holding talks on Thursday with parliamentary factions in order to secure support for his candidacy to be the country’s next prime minister as the former Soviet nation remained gripped by its biggest political crisis in years.

 Nikol Pashinian spearheaded two weeks of protests against Serzh Sargsyan, who was the country’s president for 10 years before taking the prime minister’s seat earlier this month.
-Faced with massive protests against the move Sargsyan resigned on Monday.
+Faced with massive protests against the move Sargsyan resigned on Monday, sparking political turmoil in this landlocked Caucasus Mountains nation.

 The Armenian parliament is expected to vote on the new prime minister in the coming days.